External whistleblowing: Comments and recommendations by the NBB

 3. Protection of the person reporting the breach

-Article 36/7/1 of the Law of 22 February 1998 establishing the Organic Statute of the NBB prohibits any civil, penal or disciplinary proceedings, any professional sanctions and any unfavourable or discriminatory treatment, and any termination of the employment contract of the whistleblower because of his having reported a breach.
+Article 36/7/1 of the Law of 22 February 1998 establishing the Organic Statute of the NBB prohibits any civil, penal or disciplinary proceedings, any professional sanctions and any unfavourable or discriminatory treatment, and any termination of the employment contract of the whistleblower because of this person having reported a breach.
 The Bank may impose an administrative sanction on any financial institution that violates this prohibition.

 If the person reporting a breach is subject to adverse or discriminatory action, he/she may file a new external report to inform the NBB.